QuinceROMs/evolutionx_changelog/README.md

 2027.07.07
 ----------
+- fixed the lack of downlink on SIM cards
-- used legacy UDFPS enrollment UI
+- used legacy UDFPS enrollment UI in Setup Wizard
 - defaulted long press power to the power menu
 - bump SNS registry version on user's phone
 - switched to the ShadoV's DTS:X Ultra app